How to Brand Chocolate for the confectionery category and beyond

 With an ever-increasing demand for higher quality, provenance driven ingredients.
 Artisanal chocolate brands have now become the norm, creating even greater competition within the market.
 This increased expectation from customers has meant that any chocolate product.
-Whether that is a chocolate bar, a hot chocolate drink or a make your own chocolate at home kits [as our portfolio shows] bear the expectation of high-quality ingredients.
+Whether that is a chocolate bar such as our branding for the Grown Up Chocolate Company.
+A vegan chocolate bar such as Freely Handustry’s range of delicious free-from bars.
+Or a make your own chocolate at home kits [as our portfolio shows] bear the expectation of high-quality ingredients.

 Quality Ingredients & Certified Provenance are important.

 Today’s consumers are demanding more and more from their food suppliers.
 With ingredients now having to be not just high quality, but recognised for qualities such as being FairTrade, Single-source and palm oil free.
 There may be other added benefits such as dairy-free, vegan or low sugar.
 More traditional endorsements such as organic are now expected and no longer hold the same value as it once did.
 This constant evolution of demands must mean you abide by today’s expectations, whilst considering tomorrows.